 To add insult to injury, the studio's closure was followed by the immediate opening of Bethesda's Roundhouse Studios, with the same personnel and everything.
 Considering that there were more companies involved with work on Rune 2, Ragnarok were left to pick up the pieces the best they could, the game's source code being the main one.

-Writing on the official forums , Ragnarok recently said, "Late last week, we received a hard drive containing the RUNE II assets and source code.
+Writing on the , Ragnarok recently said, "Late last week, we received a hard drive containing the RUNE II assets and source code.
 We have brought on engineers to check the thoroughness of materials and ensure the hard drive has all RUNE II files."